ditto-codes/planter-basic/docs/config.md

     },
   }
   js: {
-    // A directory path relative to 'src' where your JS is, and any
-    // '.js' files within it will be watched for changes
-    dir: 'js',
     // An array of entry files (relative to 'dir')
     input: ['main.js'],
     // Additional options for processing JS